Strangebrewer/01-Working-Portfolio/README.md

 My portfolio.
 Very much like the original portfolio from the first week of class, but with some additions and changes:

 <ul>
+  <li>A ‘splash’ page (in spite of the fact that so many people seem to hate them)</li>
   <li>A ‘Resources’ page with some links and a to-do list for myself</li>
-  <li>A hamburger menu I built rather than drawn from Bootstrap</li>
+  <li>A 'hamburger menu' I built rather than drawn from Bootstrap</li>
-  <li>A ‘splash’ page (in spite of the fact that so many people seem to hate them)</li>
-  <li>A CSS grid experimentation/example page that you can change via js triggered by button clicks</li>
+  <li>A CSS grid experimentation/example page that you can change via button clicks that trigger js functionality</li>
 </ul>

   More to come.
 Stay tuned...